-Dimensional Shipping for Live Rate Carriers
+Live Rate Carriers

 Once ShipperHQ has selected the best boxes based on what you’ve defined, it then makes a call out to the Carrier’s API with the package dimensions and weights as well as the basic information required to retrieve a quote from a carrier (i.e. origin and destination addresses, account number, account settings, etc.).
 Since the carrier is being provided with full package information, they are then able to return much more accurate rates than if they were provided with only shipment weight.

 Custom Rate Carriers

 Dimensional Shipping works differently for Custom Rate Carriers than it does for Live Rate carriers since you are setting the rate within ShipperHQ instead of calling out to a Carrier’s API to get the rate.
-More information is available in our Dimensional Shipping with User-Defined Rates article.
+More information is available in our Dimensional Shipping with User-Defined Rates document.

 Options for Special Handling